rsdoiel/immersive/building-docs.md

 ## Approach one

-Since this is a list project it makes sense to create a simple build script in Lisp to process things.
+Since this is a Lisp project it makes sense to create a simple build script in Lisp to process things.
 I want to use Mustache style templates and Markdown files to generate the site statically.